-As the lead anti-poverty, 501(c)3 non-profit organization in Bucks County, last year BCOC helped 17,327 people, representing 6,988 households, through its five programs that include emergency services, the Economic Self-Sufficiency Program, food distribution, weatherization, and VITA income tax assistance.
+Last year, BCOC helped almost 58,000 people, representing nearly 20,000 households, through its services: crisis stabilization, Economic Self-Sufficiency (ES) Program, food distribution, weatherization, and income tax assistance.

-Over 1.9 million pounds of food were distributed county-wide last year through over 60 public and private partnerships.
+Our food program distributed over 2.4 million pounds of food county-wide last year through over 60 public and private partnerships.

 For more information on services, or to learn about volunteer opportunities, visit www.bcoc.org.